 5 Must-Have Agenda Items your IT Strategy Should Address

 Having a robust IT strategy is critical to the success of any business, whether they realise it or not.
-No longer is IT just an enabler for businesses to run software, answer emails or take phone calls – IT has transformative effects on their ability to grow effectively and efficiently.
-However, for this to ring true, IT must be aligned with the business, and this comes from a carefully thought out IT strategy.
+No longer is IT just an enabler for businesses to run software, answer emails or take phone calls.
+IT has transformative effects on their ability to grow effectively and efficiently.
+However, for this to ring true, IT must be aligned with the business; and this comes from a carefully thought out strategy.
 Yet many businesses are moving forward with a poorly designed IT strategy or with no strategy at all.

 The IT strategy serves as a road map that will help businesses understand how to leverage existing and emerging technologies to support business objectives.
 Below are five must-have agenda items your IT Strategy should address:

-To compete in today’s world of dynamic and disrupted technology markets, SMEs should be able to operate swiftly.
+To compete in today’s world of dynamic and disrupted technology markets, businesses should be able to operate swiftly.
 They should be able to respond quickly and efficiently to changing technology needs of customers and the market.
-As such, the IT strategy should be flexible enough to address regular changes in SME's strategy and technology needs.
-SMEs mostly operate in a dynamic environment which requires an agile plan.
+As such, the strategy should be flexible enough to address regular changes in business strategy and technology needs.
+Businesses mostly operate in a dynamic environment which requires an agile plan.

 People and process – Your IT strategy should consider the non-technical aspects of your business

 Many businesses focus on the technical aspects of their IT strategies without considering the process or employees involved.
-Your IT strategy should address organisational change management and business process reengineering both of which are necessary to realise the full benefits of technology implementation.
+Your plan should address organisational change management and business process to realise the full benefits of technology implementation.

-To create a successful IT strategy enterprises must make sure it is aligned with their overall business strategy.
-In many cases when SMEs decide to implement a new IT strategy, they have good intentions, but sometimes, those intentions are not aligned with the business’s overall strategy.
-Before creating an IT strategy, enterprises should first define their strategic business goals, then outline specific IT risks, opportunities and objectives that support those overarching business goals.
+To create a successful IT strategy businesses must make sure it is aligned with their overall business strategy.
+In many cases when businesses decide to implement a new IT plan, they have good intentions, but sometimes, those intentions are not aligned with the business’s overall strategy.
+Before creating an IT plan, businesses should first define their strategic business goals, then outline specific IT risks, opportunities and objectives that support those overarching business goals.

-The IT strategy should address the businesses most important priorities to improve performance.
-The strategy should help the business outside of the direct application of technology in the workplace.
+The strategy should address the businesses most important priorities to improve performance.
+It should help the business outside of the direct application of technology in the workplace.
 It will guarantee that the budget is used to create value, both in technology and in supporting the rest of the business to perform at its best.

 Should our business outsource IT strategy development and IT support services or develop it in-house?

-This is the one question which most SMEs ask before they begin with the IT strategy development plan.
-In-house IT strategy and systems are built based on the businesses requirements born from a day to day knowledge of business operations.
-Whilst this is valuable in meeting real challenges and daily objectives, it can often cause the IT strategy to be misaligned with the overall business direction.
+This is the one question which most businesses ask before they begin with the IT development plan.
+In-house strategy and systems are built based on the businesses requirements born from a day to day knowledge of business operations.
+Whilst this is valuable in meeting real challenges and daily objectives, it can often cause the strategy to be misaligned with the overall business direction.